yousefosama654/X86-Chess/README.md

  <h2 align='center'> 🕮 Introduction & Background 🕮 </h2>
 <p align='justify'>
 This section presents an overview of the project requirements and constraints.
-Specific details are discussed later.
-It is required to connect 2 PCs through a Simple network, using serial communication.
+Specific details are discussed later.The Real-time Chess Game
+In this part, the users should be able to play a two-player real-time chess game.
+The final target for
+each player is to win the chess game.
+The game is a popular Android game titled "Chezz: Play Fast Chess".
+In this project,Each player can move his pieces to win the game.
+The goal is to kill your opponent's king.
+The game is like any standard chess, each piece moves exactly like standard chess.
+The main difference is that there are no turns, which means one player can move multiple pieces while the other player didn't move any pieces.
+There is a countdown for each piece to be moved again, for example, if I moved the queen now, I can't move the same queen again for 2 seconds although I can move any other piece at this time.It is required to connect 2 PCs through a Simple network, using serial communication.
 Two functions are to be implemented: chatting, and a two-player real-time chess game.
   </p>
 <h2 align='center'>💻 Technologies used 💻 </h2>
 <div align='center'>